nilearn/nilearn/doc/changes/latest.rst

 - When using cosine filter and ``sample_masks`` is used, :func:`~signal.clean` generates the cosine discrete regressors using the full time series (:gh:`3385` by `Hao-Ting Wang`_).
 - Description of the ``opening`` parameter added to ``compute_multi_epi_mask`` docs (:gh:`3412` by `Natasha Clarke`_).
 - Fix display of colorbar in matrix plots.
 Colorbar was overlapping in :func:`~matplotlib.pyplot.subplots` due to a hardcoded adjustment value in the subplot (:gh:`3403` by `Raphael Meudec`_).
+- Pass values with correct type to scikit-learn estimator parameters and remove deprecated parameter (:gh:`3430` by `Yasmin Mzayek`_).

 Enhancements
 ------------